nyeogmi/moogle/README.md

 RuntimeError: dictionary changed size during iteration
 ```

-The situation is more tense in Rust, where holding a reference to an entry inside a data structure or an iterator over that data structure prevents mutation of the whole data structure, even if that mutation would not change the data structure's shape.
+The situation is more tense in Rust, where more things are disallowed.
+Holding a reference to an entry inside a data structure or an iterator over that data structure prevents mutation of any part of the data structure, even if that mutation would not change the data structure's shape.
 That means that this benign Python program is not allowed to be written in Rust:

 ```python
 >>> xs = {1: "scarf", 2: "ghost", "beware the": []}